craigsimps/gulp-wp-toolkit/README.md

 ### Custom Lint Files

 You can override any of the lint files contained within this repository by adding a file of the same name in your theme directory.
 For example, if your theme directory contains a `.eslintrc` file, then it will be automatically used instead of the file included within `gulp-wp-toolkit`.

+## Contributing

+### Code Quality
+A number of tasks are available to test the code quality within this repository.
+Available tasks are:

+* `npm run lint` run all of the below checks.
+* `npm run jsonlint` checks that our JSON files are valid.
+* `npm run esvalidate` checks our JavaScript is valid.
+* `npm run eslint` passes our JavaScript files through the ESLint JavaScript Linter.

+Theme authors won't need to use these; only those improving Gulp WP Toolkit will.